evaletolab/horcrux-wallets/README.md

 **4/5** At this point, we derive the key used for the storage with the KECCAK256 hash of the privateKey.
 That means that neither the privateKey or the horcrux can be restored.

-**5/5** to redeem the content we use a pure function in solidity, that means no transaction,
+**5/5** to restore the content we use a pur function in solidity, that means no transaction, it's a silent call

 <br clear="right" />